tobyk100-test/blockly/README.md

 Blockly is a web-based, graphical programming editor.
 Users can drag blocks together to build an application.
 No typing required.
 Credit goes to these awesome [developers](https://code.google.com/p/blockly/wiki/Credits#Engineers) and a small army of [translators](https://code.google.com/p/blockly/wiki/Credits#Translators).

-This repository contains the source code for the [Blockly](https://code.google.com/p/blockly/) based 20 hour cirruculum and Hour of Code.
+This repository contains the source code for the [Blockly](https://code.google.com/p/blockly/) based 20 hour curriculum and Hour of Code.
 Information about Blockly can be found in the [wiki](https://code.google.com/p/blockly/w/list).

 ## To Contribute